maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 - 2. raw image has odd height, but target image should have even height
 - 3. raw image has odd width, and target image should also have odd width
 - 4. raw image has odd height, and target image should also have odd height

-for each of 1,2,3,4, test following conditions:
+for each of i,ii,iii,iv, test following conditions:
 - a. cell far on the left
 - b. cell far on the right
 - c. cell far on top
 - d. cell far on bottom
 - f. target image wider than orignal image
 - g. target image higher than orignal image
 - h. target image wider and higher than orignal image